This article takes a look at what Aer Lingus is offering now in terms of loyalty and how you can turn any points earned to your advantage.

 You can also earn Avios when flying with British Airways and United Airlines too.
 And you earn Air Miles points on top of this.

-The Aer Club eStore is an online store where you can earn Avios points by spending at a variety of well-known brands.
+The Aer Club eStore is primarily an online store (but with some retailers you can earn points in-store) where you can earn Avios points by spending at a variety of well-known brands.
 These include department stores, hotels, fashion, iTunes and sports stores.

 Depending on the brand, you can earn up to 12 Avios points per €1 spent at the merchants.